busycaesar/Algorithms_Princeton_University_Coursera/README.md

 # Algorithms_Part_1_Princeton_University

-## This is the practice of all the algorithms taught in the course Algorithms Part 1, Princeton University on Coursera.
+## This is the practice of all the algorithms taught in the course 'Algorithms Part I, Princeton University' on Coursera.

 ## Tech Stack: Java